-After completion and signing of this agreement, the doctoral candidate should send the original agreement to the management office of the Graduate School.
+After completion and signing of this agreement, the doctoral candidate should send the original agreement to the management office of the graduate school.
 The student and the supervisors are ultimately responsible for the delivery of the Supervision Agreement within one month after the date of enrollment.

 Approval by the Academic Director